akleszcz/web-dev-fun/section_8_js_iterators/notes/iterators.md

   }
 }
 ```
 So how does the `yield` keyword work?
-As mentioned above, calling a generator function for the first time returns an iterator object.
+As mentioned above, calling a generator function returns an iterator object.
 This object behaves as described below:
 > The `yield`
 keyword (...) specifies values the resulting iterator
 should return when `next()` is called and the order in which they should be